 What are the requirements to be in the Honors Program?

 To be in the Honors Program, you must maintain a 3.3 AGPA, earn Honors credit within your first two semesters after being accepted into the program, and attend & participate in events.
+Currently, there is no requirement to take additional courses afterward, but that may change in the future.
 Also, Honors volunteer 10 hours each semester at their chosen location.
 Click here for recognition requirements.